Student Interest Groups

 Our purpose is to sample, enjoy, and discuss tasty artisan cheeses.
 Meetings are typically held on Fridays from 1pm-2pm.
 Advisor:Peter Mack

 Cornish Curators exists as a way for students to learn about curation and professional gallery practice.
-Meetings are on Fridays from 5-6pm.
+Meetings are on Fridays from noon to one.
 Follow the Cornish Curators on Instagram at https://instagram.com/cornishcurators/.
 Advisor: Bob Campbell.